Harvard-IACS/2019-CS109A/content/pages/syllabus.md

 #### Collaboration Policy

 We encourage you to talk and discuss the assignments with your fellow students (and on Piazza), but you are not allowed to look at any other student’s assignment or code outside of your pair.
 Discussion is encouraged; copying is not allowed.
-Please refer to the Academic Honesty section in [The CS109A Grade]()https://canvas.harvard.edu/files/8463173/download?download_frd=1.
+Please refer to the Academic Honesty section in [The CS109A Grade](https://canvas.harvard.edu/files/8463173/download?download_frd=1 "The CS109A Grade").

 #### Late Day Policy